debby123p/Regional-Bias-Detection-for-Indian-States-using-Large-Language-Models/README.md

 # Regional-Bias-Detection-for-Indian-States-using-Large-Language-Models
 ## Overview

-This project aims to analyze and summarize state-wise social biases in India using large language models (LLMs).
-Leveraging Reddit, Quora, and YouTube data, we extract and analyze public sentiments, classify them, and summarize biases using different LLMs.
-The goal is to create a dataset that captures state-specific biases and evaluate various LLMs' ability to summarize these biases accurately.
+This project investigates regional social biases in India by leveraging natural language processing and large language models (LLMs).
+We curated a comprehensive dataset of comments from Reddit, YouTube, and Quora that contain explicit or implicit regional biases toward different Indian states and regions.
+Through rigorous annotation, classification, and model evaluation, we aim to understand how these biases manifest online and how effectively LLMs can identify them.

 ## Project Workflow